-When a call is forwarded, if the originally targeted UE is subscribed to the ua-profile Event Package for Call Forwarding, the CFV AS MUST send a NOTIFY informing the originally targeted UE that a call has just been forwarded.
-Upon receipt of the NOTIFY, if the NOTIFY indicates that a new call has been forwarded, the UE MUST play ringsplash if provisioned to provide ring reminder.
-The UE MUST record the number of calls forwarded since CFV was activated, for comparison to the value in potential future NOTIFY messages.
+When a call is forwarded, if the originally targeted UE is subscribed to the ua-profile event package as per Section 7.1.12, the CFV AS MUST send a NOTIFY informing the originally targeted UE that a call has just been forwarded.
+Upon receipt of the NOTIFY, the UE examines the received XML document and compares the network call forward count with its local copy; if the network value is numerically greater than the UE value, this indicates that a new call has been forwarded and the UE MUST play ringsplash if provisioned to provide ring reminder.
+The UE MUST NOT play ringsplash if the call forward count received in the NOTIFY is less than or equal to the value stored on the UE.
+The UE MUST set its local call forward count to that received in the NOTIFY, for comparison to the value in potential future NOTIFY messages.